yalue/cuda_scheduling_examiner_mirror/README.md

       "additional_info": <String.
 Optional.
 This can be used to pass additional benchmark-specific configuration parameters.>,
       "max_iterations": <Number.
 Optional.
-If specified, overrides the default max_iterations for this benchmark alone.>,
+If specified, overrides the default max_iterations for this benchmark alone.
+0 = unlimited.>, "max_time": <Number.
-      "max_time": <Number.
 Optional.
-If specified, overrides the default max_time for this benchmark alone.>,
+If specified, overrides the default max_time for this benchmark alone.
+0 = unlimited.>, "release_time": <Number.
-      "release_time": <Number.
 Optional.
 If set, this benchmark will sleep for the given number of seconds (between initialization and the start of the first iteration) before beginning execution.>